kerorv/conode/README.md

 #### Node
 Node is a independent unit in conode.It has name, id, timer, can send or receive message.There are lnode(lua node) and cnode(c/cpp node).
 * Lnode

 Lnode is a piece of lua code that will be called by library on some event.For example, a lnode named "ExampleNode" like these:
 ```
 ExampleNode = {}
 ExampleNode.__index = ExampleNode

 function ExampleNode.New(nid)
+	-- It will be called after spawnnode
 	local node = {}
 	setmetatable(node, ExampleNode)
 	node.id = nid

 	-- Initialize node
 	-- TODO
 	return node
 end

 function ExampleNode:Release()
-	-- closenode will call it
+	-- It will be called it after closenode
 end

 function ExampleNode:OnMessage(type, ptr, len)
-	-- receive message will call it
+	-- It will be called if this node has message
 end

 function ExampleNode:OnTimer(tid)